 goals relating to the performance accountability measures based on performance indicators described in WIOA §116(b)(2)(A).

 The Board’s Vision

+Beginning in September of 2018, the Gulf Coast Workforce Board is in the process of updating its strategic plan.
+Below is the most current draft (as of December 2018):

 The Gulf Coast Workforce Board is accountable for leading and governing the regional workforce system in the 13-county Gulf Coast region of Texas.
 It is the one and only workforce board in the region and one of its primary responsibilities is strategic planning.